JUSTIN ZVI PELLIS

 He was recently the conducting intern at Nashir!
 The Rottenberg Chorale (see: Gallery).

 Justin’s musical journey began in Westchester, NY, where he was shaped by the harmony and soul of his home synagogue, Bet Am Shalom.
-When Justin was a teenager, he learned that Matisyahu had grown up at the very same synagogue, which led to him falling in love with the 2011 album Spark Seeker.
+Around his Bar Mitzvah, he learned that Matisyahu, who made his favorite album, Spark Seeker, had grown up at the very same synagogue.

-In his final years of school, Justin studied composition with Dr. Gerald Cohen,
+In his final years of cantorial school, Justin studied composition with Dr. Cantor Gerald Cohen,

 who mentored him through his first compositions: